|By Michael Savaloja, The Jamestown Sun, N.D.|

 "It was challenging.
 (Montana) was a good player," LeClair said.
 "But we played pretty good too and left it all on the field."

 "Thinking back, I think most about just playing the game," LeClair said.
-"I played it pretty well, and (Cincinnati) was the right fit, and the right setting for me."
+"I played it pretty well, and (

 "It's quite an honor, and I'm really looking forward to it," LeClair said of tonight's induction.
 "You can't beat it."

 Sun sports writer

 Visit The Jamestown Sun (Jamestown, N.D.) at www.jamestownsun.com